Hussien2002/CGPA/README.md

 ## Overview

 The CGPA Calculator is a C++ program that allows users to input their grades and calculate their Cumulative Grade Point Average (CGPA).
-This project includes a simple GUI to enhance user interaction and make the process of calculating CGPA more user-friendly.
+The program is designed to be simple and efficient, making it easy for users to calculate their CGPA based on their grades.

 ## Features

 - **Grade Input:** Users can enter their grades for multiple subjects.
 - **CGPA Calculation:** The program accurately calculates the CGPA based on the grades entered.
-- **Graphical User Interface:** A simple GUI is provided to make the application more accessible and easier to use.

 ## Technology Stack

 - **Programming Language:** C++
-- **Libraries/Frameworks:** Any additional libraries you used (e.g., for GUI development)

 ## Installation